 learn: key facts

 Check and Verify

-We’ve worked extremely hard to compile the information on SharingBipolar but we always encourage our members to fact check and deep dive anything we publish.
+We’ve worked hard to gather and present the information on SharingBipolar, but we always encourage our members to fact-check and explore topics further.

+learn: key facts